 The GEO5 Sheeting Design program is used to perform a quick design of cantilevered sheet pile walls or a basic design of anchored sheet pile walls (tieback).
 The program calculates the required length of the structure in soil,

-the internal forces on the structure and verifies cross-sections (RC, steel, timber).
+the internal forces on the structure and verifies cross-sections (RC, steel, vinyl, timber).

 Both programs contains a variety of pre-defined types of steel cross-section by following sheet pile producers: Arcelor Mittal, Vítkovice Steel, Agastyl, Skyline, ThyssenKrupp, Gerdau, Bethlehem Steel, Mer Lion Metals.